 Some blood pressure medicines can lower your target heart rate.
 If you take medicine for high blood pressure, ask your doctor what range is healthy for you.

-If it's been a while since you were active, you should check with your doctor before starting any new activity.
-Also, to make sure you are healthy enough for exercise, check with your doctor if you have:
+If it's been a while since you were active, you should check with your provider before starting any new activity.
+Also, to make sure you are healthy enough for exercise, check with your provider if you have:

 - High blood pressure